POSEIDON-SCRIPTS/Documentation/scripts/pos-inventory/config-examples/config.lua.md

 Config.ItemsInDatabaseVORP = true -- If you want to use items in database, set this to true.
 If you want to use items in config, set this to false.
 Config.UseLoadoutTableVORP = true -- If you want to use loadout table, set this to true.
 (This will make sure weapon scripts are working properly)

+Config.HotBarSettings = {
+    giveAmmoOnRemove = true, -- Give ammo back when removing a weapon from hotbar }

 Config.MoneyItem = 'bani' -- Item name for money (used in the main inventory)